Sanjana1304/Text-Adventure-Game/README.md

 - I have created a set of functions that offer a player choices of how to proceed in the game.
 - Used random module for playing the dice which takes the player to the next stage according to the value generated.

-#### There are pre requisites.
+#### There are no pre requisites.
 You can directly run the code in your IDE.